Temsirolimus (Generic Name)

 - Nausea or throwing up

 Treating Side Effects

-- Drink 6-8 cups of fluids every day unless your doctor has told you to restrict your fluid intake due to another medical condition.
+- Drink 6-8 cups of fluids each day unless your doctor has told you to limit your fluid intake due to some other health problem.
 A cup is 8 ounces of fluid.
-If you vomit or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack water in the body due to losing too much fluid).
+If you throw up or have loose bowel movements you should drink more fluids so that you do not become dehydrated (lack water in the body due to losing too much fluid).